slayvi/cloudprogramming/README.md

 ## Tested OS
 The infrastructure was successfully tested with
-* Windows 11 with Debian for Windows Subsystem for Linux (WSL)
+* Windows 11 Home with Debian for Windows Subsystem for Linux (WSL)
 * Fedora Linux 37 (Workstation Edition)

 ### Troubleshooting